Hello! Jamie speaking!

 Artist bio

-Jamie Nhi Vuong (she/they) is a video artist and painter based in Virginia.
-Her experience growing up with two Vietnamese refugee parents and within the Asian American community has inspired their art.
+Jamie Nhi Vuong (she/they) is a video artist and painter from Virginia.
+Her experience growing up with two Vietnamese refugee parents and within the Asian American community inspired their art.
 They graduated with a BA in Studio Art in 2025.
-In 2024, Jamie worked as an intern for UMW Galleries.Their artwork had been exhibited annually at the Annual Student Art Exhibition at the University of Mary Washington from 2023-25.
-Their documentary, Chinese Connections: No Matter How Small (2023), was selected for the Fredericksburg Film Festival in 2024.
-Jamie also volunteers on the creative team at Viet Place Collective, making social media graphics in support of Vietnamese small businesses at Eden Center.
+Their work has been published in the Chicago-based video art magazine Eye Wash Video Magazine and exhibited in A-Space’s virtual gallery based in Brooklyn, NY.
+Jamie also volunteers at Viet Place Collective, creating social media graphics and doing photography to support Vietnamese small businesses at the Eden Center.

-Artist statement
+Artist Statement

 I struggle to express my identity as a Vietnamese-American woman due to the constant reactions from other folks that my family, friends, and I do not deserve to thrive in the American experience.
 This struggle also extends towards me thinking that I am not Vietnamese enough due to being exposed to that experience.
 Through my video art and oil paintings, I navigate through these dilemmas between two distinct identities.
 My artwork incorporates the practice of spirituality, often found in Vietnamese folk religion, and is synthesized with my experiences growing up in Stafford, VA.
 This spirituality, although of Vietnamese origin, thrives in the natural environment of the Virginian woodlands.
 The spirits that roam within the trees and creeks in the Rappahannock area help us cope with all the worries regarding our identities.
 Especially with my parents, who sought refuge from the Vietnamese Mekong, the Rappahannock spirits remind them of those spirits in their former hometown.
 They additionally guide us to cope with the trauma experienced by war and refuge.